isomerpages/moe-loyangviewsec/_departments/Mother Tongue.md

 ---
 <h2><strong>Department Philosophy</strong></h2>
 <blockquote>
-<h3>To nurture a new generation who love the learning of Mother Tongue Languages (MTL) and are highly proficient in their Mother Tongue.</h3>
+<h3>The Mother Tongue Languages (MTL) Department aims to nurture students who are not only enthusiastic about learning their Mother Tongue but also highly proficient in the language.
+To foster this enthusiasm and raise proficiency in language use, our department implements a range of purposefully designed programmes and activities.
+These initiatives are aimed at making learning experiences engaging and rewarding, thereby deepening students' appreciation of their Mother Tongue and enhancing their language skills.</h3>
 </blockquote>
 <p></p>
 <hr>